roman-milk/roman-milk.github.io/the-black-wedding.md

  "I'm not gonna mess around!"
 Zack affirmed again, slightly losing his cool.
 Watching from afar, Mandy could sense her husband's consternation as she danced with a relative, but she didn't know the cause.
 Vanessa was undeterred.

  "It's a shame, though," she began with a smirk.
 "I must confess, I've been thinking a LOT about you since we first met.
 I can't stop thinking about it, to be honest.
 And me and you, together... boy, I could have rocked your world, haha.
 You wouldn't have had to look anywhere else for some good loving.
 And honey, I would have done it all with you.
 With a stud like you, you just got to.
 I mean, I was THIS close to letting you see me completely naked.
 Like, you would have seen it all.
 I was this close to just fucking smothering you with my huge black tits.
 If I had pulled the trigger, we'd be in a bathroom stall with your dick up my ass!
 Haha!"
 Zack was startled into silence at her blunt honesty here.
 "We could have gone all night and never have done the same thing twice.
 I would have broken you down completely till you couldn't see straight!
 I would have made you depend on my body to live!"
 She paused, letting this sink into the startled married man.
 "So thank goodness we cleared this whole thing up before I got carried away.
 Like you said, you're not that type of guy, so that stuff will never happen.
 You're a good boy.
 Shame..."
 Zack was perplexed by this speech, and shocked that she could think that it was totally cool to admit that she was contemplating seducing him.
 That she had been fantasizing about all the things she would do to him in the bedroom.
 Zack had never dealt with anyone quite like this, and he didn't know how to respond.
-Report_Story #8